radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

     ![Security Message in Browser Due to Untrusted Certificate of the Control Panel](Media/Image3.12.jpg)

-    Figure 3: Security Message in Browser Due to Untrusted Certificate of the Control Panel

 13. The Control Panel will request a certificate from the browser, so the browser will prompt the user with a list of loaded/trusted certificates.
 The user selects/confirms their certificate.
 An example is shown below.

     ![An image showing ](Media/Image3.13.jpg)

-    Figure 4: User Selects Certificate Associated with PIV Card

 14. [CRL checking](06-security#certificate-revocation-list) (if enabled) is applied and if the certificate is valid and trusted, the user is logged into the Control Panel and has the permissions associated with the user defined in the Client Certificate DN Mapping configured in steps 7&8 above.

 15. Once logged into the Main Control Panel, the user is prompted to select the certificate again.
 This second prompt is to indicate the credentials to be used for the Directory Browser tab (as a REST client to the RadiantOne service).